Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 # ---- snip ----
 ```

-It then creates a temporary jail directory, bind-mounts it over itself so it becomes a proper mount point, creates an `old` subdirectory inside it, and calls `pivot_root`:
+It then creates a temporary jail directory `/tmp/jail-XXXXXX`, bind-mounts it over itself so it becomes a proper mount point, creates an `old` subdirectory inside it, and calls `pivot_root`:

 ```c
 # ---- snip ----